-The competent professional(s) is the person in your business who is best placed to assess which of your business activities count as R&D. Based on their knowledge, skills and experience, they will be able to assess the technically challenging aspects of your work, as well as a project’s routine elements which do not count as R&D.
+The competent professional(s) is the person in your business who is best placed to assess which of your business activities count as research and development (R&D).
+Based on their knowledge, skills and experience, they will be able to assess the technically challenging aspects of your work, as well as a project’s routine elements which do not count as R&D.

 If you are preparing a R&D tax credit claim yourself, your competent professional will need to identify your qualifying projects, the boundaries of those projects, and the specific activities that contributed to your advance.
 They will then need to attribute and apportion your qualifying expenditure to these activities.